K-2 Visa: Requirements, Interview, Processing Time

 K-2 Visa FAQs

-If the K-1 parent visa holder does not get married within the 90-day window, the K-2 visa holder must leave the U.S. within 30 days.
+If the K-1 parent visa holder does not get married within the 90-day window, the K-2 visa holder must leave immediatedly.

-The K-2 applicant will need to provide a valid passport (not always required with children under the age of 16), Form DS-160, birth certificate, Form I-134, and medical exam documentation.
-Additional things may be required for your particular case.
-It’s best to consult an immigration attorney to confirm.
+The K-2 applicant will need to provide a valid passport (not always required with children under the age of 16), Form DS-160, birth certificate, Form I-134, police certificates, and medical exam documentation.
+Additional things may be required for your particular case and depending on the specific embassy's instructions.
+It's best to consult an immigration attorney to confirm.

 If you can establish a genuine relationship to get the K-1 visa application approved, chances are the K-2 application will be approved as well if you can demonstrate the parental relationship between the K-2 applicant.
-Common reasons for a K-1 denial include not having sufficient proof that the fiancées have met in person, not having a bona fide marriage due to one partner being ineligible or the K-1 visa sponsor not meeting the income requirements.
+Common reasons for a K-1 denial include not having sufficient proof that the fiancées have met in person, prior immigration violations, not having a bona fide marriage due to one partner being ineligible, or the K-1 visa sponsor not meeting the income requirements.

 The process of obtaining a K-2 visa and adjusting your status to a green card is long and complicated.
 Making a simple error on a petition or filing the wrong fee to the wrong place can delay your immigration, costing you both time and money.
 The best way to avoid these pitfalls is to hire an immigration attorney to help you with your case